AzureAiDevs/hub/README.md

 ### The Day _N_ of #30DaysOfAzureAI section

-This should be a short teaser for the blog post.
-It should be a couple of sentences that describe what the blog post is about and why folk should read it.
+Followed by:
+1. The blog post description text
+2. Then a short paragraph mentioning yesterdays blog post and what today's blog post is about.
 The content should be written in Markdown.
+For example:

+    _Yesterday we talked about using Copilot to build an intelligent Receipt processing app.
+Today we'll explore Azure Machine Learning._

 ### The What we'll cover section